melezhik/chef-plugin/README.md

 - ssh\_indetity\_file - Specifies a path to file from which the identity (private key) for public key authentication is read.
 - chef\_client\_config - Specifies a path to file ( on  remote host ) from which chef client configuration is read, default values is /etc/chef/client.rb
-- chef\_json\_template - Specifies chef attributes and run-list ( see chef documentation )
+- chef\_json\_template - Specifies chef attributes and run-list ( see chef documentation ).
-- dry\_run - Use to run chef client in why-run mode, which is a type of chef-client run that does everything except modify the system, default value is false
+- dry\_run - Use to run chef client in why-run mode, which is a type of chef-client run that does everything except modify the system, default value is false.

-# user interface
+# User interface

 ![layout](https://raw.github.com/melezhik/chef-plugin/master/images/layout.png "layout")